Audrina Patridge And Ryan Cabrera Spotted Together At Music Festival Amid Dating Rumors

 It was reported that The Hills star and the singer had their arms wrapped around each other.

 The 32-year-old Hills alum was seen in a black two-piece ensemble with a denim jacket tied around her waist, a Chanel purse, a scrunchie on her wrist, and cowboy boots.
-Ryan was dressed in a casual t-shirt, leopard print shorts, ditched the cowboy boots, and opted for comfortable flip flops.
+Ryan was dressed in a casual T-shirt, leopard print shorts, and he ditched the cowboy boots, and opted for comfortable flip flops.

 Patridge and Cabrera first began dating in January of 2010.
 Their relationship was documented on the MTV reality series The Hills.
 Several months later, the couple called it quits.
 At the time of the split, a source revealed to People magazine that Patridge was the one who “ended things.”